 Dentist or Hospital – How to Decide

-If you are trying to decide whether to go to the hospital or the dentist for help with a mouth-related issue, you should first assess whether there is any chance of head trauma or broken jaw.
+If you are trying to decide whether to go to the hospital or the dentist for help with a mouth-related issue, you should first assess whether there is any chance of head trauma or a broken jaw.
 If you have sustained a significant blow to the head or mouth and the teeth were subsequently impacted as a result, always prioritize treating the head injury by heading to the nearest hospital emergency room.
 Broken or dislocated jaws should also be seen at your nearest emergency room.

 If you suspect that you have a dental infection and experience pronounced swelling of the cheek or find it difficult to breathe, head to an emergency room straight away.
-While not all dental infections are life threatening, they can become very serious.
-Of importance is the fact that teeth are only able to hurt if they are still alive – once the infection kills the tooth, infection could be advancing without your knowledge.
+While not all dental infections are life-threatening, they can become very serious.
+Of importance is the fact that teeth are only able to hurt if they are still alive – once the infection kills the tooth, the infection could be advancing without your knowledge.

 In cases where you suspect that you may have an infection, your level of pain will likely tell you whether it is an emergency or not.
 Tooth infections are notoriously painful, one of their indications being pain not alleviated by over-the-counter medications.
 You may experience sensitivity of the tooth to both hot and cold and you will likely taste something bitter and metallic coming from the tissues around the tooth.
 You may or may not see visible signs of infection on the gums, which typically present with a pimple-like formation on the gums.